Overview #

 To import from a file, click Upload File and browse for a valid OpenAPI file on the local system.

-Import can be executed as many times as required.
-Note that the import of an existing endpoint will not change its signature.
-Changing the EndPoint properties can be carried out by the built-in editor provided in Wizzdi Cloud.
+The import can be executed as many times as required.
+Note that importing an existing endpoint will not change its signature.

 One needs to scroll to see all imported endpoints.